ziyoung/better-wilcom-docs/wilcom-docs/Modifying/reshape/Reshape_objects_with_Bézier_controls.md

 ## To reshape objects with Bézier controls...

-1Select an object and click Reshape Object.
+1. Select an object and click Reshape Object.
 [Control points](../../glossary/glossary) appear together with Reshape Views toolbar.

-2Toggle on Show Reshape Nodes together with Show Bézier Handles.
+2. Toggle on Show Reshape Nodes together with Show Bézier Handles.

-3Reshape objects in one of two ways:
+3. Reshape objects in one of two ways:

 - Drag the control handle to reshape the curve around reshape-nodes.